Filochet/secbench/doc/tutorials/instrument_tutorial.md

 ## Step 1: Implement an Abstract Instrument

-If your instrument is based on command (SCPI or similar), we highly recommend that you inherit {py:class}`~secbench.api.instrument.InstrumentMixin` class and implement its functions.
+If your instrument is based on commands (SCPI or similar), we highly recommend that you inherit {py:class}`~secbench.api.instrument.InstrumentMixin` class and implement its functions.
 This mixin exposes the functions of the communication backend to the current hardware, such as {py:meth}`~secbench.api.instrument.InstrumentMixin.query`, {py:meth}`~secbench.api.instrument.InstrumentMixin.write`.

 Then, you must implement the abstract methods of the {py:class}`~secbench.api.instrument.Scope` class.
-Here how the implementation could look like:
+Here's how the implementation could look like:

 ```python
 from secbench.api import InstrumentMixin, Backend, UserConfig, Discoverable